Cenote Etiquette: How to Swim Without Wrecking Them

 Quick checklist

-- No sunscreen or repellent in the water.
+- No sunscreen or repellent in the water; cover up with cloth instead.

-- Pay the village, not just the tour operator.
+- Pay the village and the co-op, not just a tour operator in town.

-Do these five things and you leave the water exactly as clean as you found it.
-That is the whole job.
+Do these five things and you leave the water exactly as clear as you found it, which is the whole point.
+The peninsula drinks what you swim in, so treat every cenote like the drinking well it literally is.

 More from Yucatán · Quintana Roo